mrundle/go_game/README.md

       * the next element is the path to that tile image
 * All remaining lines represent the map matrix, and utilize the symbols you declared in the leading line.

+**Note:**
+The map can be of any rectangular size, and the window will be adjusted accordingly based on the number and size of tiles.

 **A very simple example:**